micromata/Baumeister/README.md

 ### Automatically load modules instead of requiring / importing them

 The `ProvidePlugin` section is an object where the value equals to the module name and the key represents the property name of the window object the module gets mapped to.
-As you can see in the example config above, for jQuery there is the need to define it twice, because bootstrap checks the existence of jQuery via `window.jQuery`.
-See also the official [Webpack ProvidePlugin docs](https://webpack.js.org/plugins/define-plugin/).
+See the official [Webpack ProvidePlugin docs](https://webpack.js.org/plugins/define-plugin/) for further information.

 ## Gulp Workflow and tasks